Continuing Education Activity

 Factors that were found to correlate with better prognosis included:

-- Pruritus: The reason for the correlation of pruritus with better prognosis was unclear.
+- Pruritus: The reason for the correlation of pruritus with a better prognosis was unclear.
 This could be attributed to the following:

 - Lead-time bias: patients with significant pruritus were likely to seek medical attention earlier.